jo/sync-tank/chesterfield-migration/index.md

 Introducing a new document type on its own does not constitute a breaking change as we have seen when adding the `settings` document above.
 The reason is that no application can *require* a document to be present - documents may always come in late in the replication process.
 Apps must always be prepared to deal with missing documents.

-Adding another required property, however, *is* a breaking schema change, just like adding the required `status` was.
+Adding the required `groupsId`, however, *is* a breaking change.
+Incidentally, removing the previously required embedded `group` document is already a breaking change on its own.
 Once again, we need to increase the major version number of the todo item schema after adding the `groupId`.
 As consequence, the whole schema's version must be increased.
 The following listings show the updated todo item with its new group.

 ```json
 {